De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: From free quantum motions on to one-dimensional stationary wave equations with centrifugal potentials

 and recall isospectrality of intertwined operators known from the super-symmetric quantum mechanics \cite{Khare}.
-The considerations from above show that in terms of one-dimensional wave equations, the free quantum motions along the open time-like, and the closed space-like $dS_4$ geodesics give in turn rise to the hyperbolic P\"oschl-Teller $\left(V_{\mbox{PT}}(\rho)\right)$ (equivalently, the Higgs oscillator on $dS_4$), and the trigonometric Scarf $\left(V_{\mbox{Sc}}(\chi)\right)$ potential, which are well known from the super-symmetric quantum mechanics \cite{Khare} to be exactly solvable.
-More important, the Hamiltonians ${\mathcal H}_{\mbox{PT}}(\rho)$ and ${\mathcal H}_{\mbox{Sc}}(\chi)$, in being intertwined with the $dS_4$ and $S^3$ Laplacians, conserve the symmetry of the free geodesic motions which is the conformal symmetry, a reason for which the one dimensional potentials in (\ref{PoschTell})-(\ref{Higgs_osc}), and (\ref{Scraf}) are said to be conformal.
+The considerations from above show that in terms of one-dimensional wave equations, the free quantum motions along the open time-like, and the closed space-like $dS_4$ geodesics give in turn rise to the hyperbolic P\"oschl-Teller, $V_{\mbox{PT}}(\rho)$, equivalently, the Higgs oscillator on $dS_4$, and the trigonometric Scarf, $V_{\mbox{Sc}}(\chi)$ potential, which are well known from the super-symmetric quantum mechanics \cite{Khare} to be exactly solvable.
+More important, the Hamiltonians ${\mathcal H}_{\mbox{PT}}(\rho,\chi,\theta,\varphi)$ and ${\mathcal H}_{\mbox{Sc}}(\chi,\theta,\varphi)$, in being intertwined with the respective $dS_4$ and $S^3$ Laplacians, conserve the symmetry of the free geodesic motions which is the conformal symmetry, a reason for which the one dimensional potentials in (\ref{PoschTell})-(\ref{Higgs_osc}), and (\ref{Scraf}) are said to be conformal.
 Such occurred because the latter potentials correspond to ``centrifugal'' terms on the respective hyperbolic and hyper-spherical manifolds.
-In passing now the constant $\left[-\hbar^2c^2/R^2\right]$ from the l.h.s. in (\ref{ScarfI}) to the r.h.s., and introducing the notation,
+We now rename by $\left({\mathcal E}{}^{(bound)}\right)^2$ the $H_{\mbox{Sc}}(\chi,\theta,\varphi) $ eigenvalues in (\ref{ScarfI}), i.e. we introduce the notation,